sps-zone-1/site/content/zone-meeting/abstract-gallery/index.md

 ## Presentation Gallery

-*Here are some of the submitted and accepted presentations:*
+*Here are the submitted and accepted presentations:*

 ---